moises-diaz/moises-diaz/README.md

 <h1 align="center">Hi 👋, I'm Moises Diaz</h1>
-<h3 align="center">A passionate Software Developer from Venezuela and currently living in Canada.
-I consider myself someone that enjoys challenges and that loves to learn every single day about new technologies, code, and videogames.
-I like to code by myself, but I like even more asking questions on StackOverflow!</h3>
+<h3 align="center">A passionate Software Developer graduated from Conestoga College.
+I consider myself someone that enjoys challenges and that loves to learn every single day about new technologies, coding, and upcoming videogames.
+I like to code a lot, but I like even more asking questions on StackOverflow!</h3>

   ---